 EMC Documentum WebTop or web desktop is a Web-Based Documentum or client application.
-A WebTop consists of web services, web applications, client-server applications and many more.
-Web desktop is similar to the environment provided by the Mac OS, Microsoft or Linux/UNIX based systems.
+WebTop consists of web services, web applications, client-server applications, and many more.
+Web desktop is similar to the environment provided by the Mac OS, Microsoft, or Linux/UNIX-based systems.

-However, in Web Desktop the web applications, files, configurations, and the operations, all the functionalities are performed over the network.
-This provides you the access of the functionalities of Documentum remotely i.e. you can access, edit, delete or view the files anytime and from anywhere.
+However, in Web Desktop the web applications, files, configurations, and operations, all the functionalities are performed over the network.
+This provides you access to the functionalities of Documentum remotely i.e. you can access, edit, delete, or view the files anytime and from anywhere.
 WebTop provides an improved interface with more flexibility.

-In any large or medium enterprise, the CMS systems have an excessive amount of workload such as publishing, reviewing or sharing a large amount of information.
-Web Desktops helps in eliminating this workload by providing numerous settings and specific roles to the group of users based on their work groups, memberships, and location within the enterprise.
-With the help of WebTop, you can exclude the unnecessary features and focus on more important and particular task resulting in increased productivity and faster processing speed.
+In any large or medium enterprise, the CMS systems have an excessive amount of workload such as publishing, reviewing, or sharing a large amount of information.
+Web Desktops help in eliminating this workload by providing numerous settings and specific roles to the group of users based on their workgroups, memberships, and location within the enterprise.
+With the help of WebTop, you can exclude unnecessary features and focus on more important and particular tasks resulting in increased productivity and faster processing speed.

-The Documentum Web Publisher provides you with the power of creating, designing and managing interactive portals and websites over the web.
-Any Non- Technical user can also avail the benefits of web publisher as it provides easy-to-use tools and widgets that help a user to create or edit the content as per their requirements.
+The Documentum Web Publisher provides you with the power of creating, designing, and managing interactive portals and websites over the web.
+Any Non- Technical user can also avail of the benefits of web publishers as it provides easy-to-use tools and widgets that help a user create or edit the content as per their requirements.

-It also helps you in understanding and accessing the websites which are containing multiple languages by providing advanced functionalities such as navigation, lifecycles, workflows and site structure.
+It also helps you in understanding and accesses websites which are containing multiple languages by providing advanced functionalities such as navigation, lifecycles, workflows, and site structure.

-EMC Documentum Digital Asset Manager (DAM) is a powerful software which provides the administration and intellectual abilities to a client for a content management system.
-This management system offers full leverage over clients digital assets by enabling the usage of complete sets of a content management system provided by the Documentum systems.
+EMC Documentum Digital Asset Manager (DAM) is a powerful software that provides the administration and intellectual abilities of a client for a content management system.
+This management system offers full leverage over the client's digital assets by enabling the usage of complete sets of content management systems provided by the Documentum systems.

 Digital Asset Management (DAM) also known as Media Assets Management (MAM), Rich Assets Management (RAM) System.
 DAMA system can be implemented via hosting software using product suits or can be installed via deployment.